matrix-org/synapse/docs/usage/configuration/config_documentation.md

 For example, setting `redaction_retention_period: 5m` would remove redacted messages from the database after 5 minutes, rather than 5 months.

+In addition, configuration options referring to size use the following suffixes:

+* `M` = MiB, or 1,048,576 bytes
+* `K` = KiB, or 1024 bytes

+For example, setting `max_avatar_size: 10M` means that Synapse will not accept files larger than 10,485,760 bytes for a user avatar.

 ### YAML
 The configuration file is a [YAML](https://yaml.org/) file, which means that certain syntax rules apply if you want your config file to be read properly.
 A few helpful things to know: